Gheorghe Iamandi: Career

 Iamandi was born on 7 April 1957 in Bucharest, Romania and began playing football in 1978 at Divizia B club Delta Tulcea, scoring 22 goals in his first season.
 In the middle of the 1979–80 season, he left Tulcea for Olt Scornicești where he made his Divizia A debut on 5 December 1979 under coach Dumitru Anescu in a 2–0 home loss to Politehnica Iași.
 He scored 14 goals in the 1981–82 season under the guidance of coach Florin Halagian, helping Olt earn a fourth place.

 Iamandi spent the 1983–84 season at Dinamo București, helping the team win The Double at the end of it, scoring five goals in the 19 league matches coach Nicolae Dumitru used him.
 However, he did play in the 2–1 win over Steaua București in the Cupa României final.
 He also played three games with Dinamo in the European Cup campaign, including both legs in the semi-finals where they were defeated by Liverpool.

 After his spell with Dinamo ended, Iamandi went to play for CS Târgoviște in Divizia B for half a year.
 Then he returned to first league football at SC Bacău.
-In 1985 he joined Petrolul Ploiești where on 8 June 1986 he made his last Divizia A appearance in a 3–0 loss to his former side, SC Bacău, totaling 150 matches with 42 goals scored in the competition.
+In 1985 he joined Petrolul Ploiești where on 8 June 1986 he made his last Divizia A appearance in a 3–0 loss to his former side, SC Bacău, totaling 150 matches with 42 goals in the competition.
 Iamandi ended his career in 1989, after playing three seasons for Delta Tulcea in Divizia B.